Rákóczi March

 The "Rákóczi March" (Hungarian: Rákóczi-induló), sometimes known as the "Hungarian March" was one of the unofficial state anthems of Hungary before Ferenc Kölcsey wrote the Himnusz.
 It was most likely composed by Nikolaus Scholl in 1820.
-The melody later used in many famous compositions, most notably: La damnation de Faust (Hector Berlioz) and Hungarian Rhapsody No. 15 (Franz Liszt).
+The melody was later used in many famous compositions, most notably: La damnation de Faust (Hector Berlioz) and Hungarian Rhapsody No. 15 (Franz Liszt).

 Origins

 The "Rákóczi March" originates from the "Rákóczi Song" (Hungarian: Rákóczi-nóta), a melody that first appeared in the mid-17th century with various lyrics.
 The first widely known lyrics of this song is a Kuruc poem that was a lament complaining about the misfortune of the Magyars and the Habsburg oppression, and it called back Francis Rákóczi II, the leader of the Hungarian uprising between 1703 and 1711, to save his people.
-Although tradition says that this version was the favourite song of Francis Rákóczi II and his court violinist, Mihály Barna, was theoretized to be the composer, scholars tend to agree that it was created around 1730 by one or more anonymous composers.
+Although tradition says that this version was the favourite song of Francis Rákóczi II and his court violinist, Mihály Barna, was theorized to be the composer, scholars tend to agree that it was created around 1730 by one or more anonymous composers.
 This variant was very popular in the 18th century, became a folksong with more than 20 versions, and was sung even after the 1848 revolution.
 It gave inspiration to the poets Sándor Petőfi, Ferenc Kölcsey and Kálmán Thaly.

 The instrumental version, referred as "Rákóczi March", appeared almost 100 years later, in the early decades of the 19th century.
 The composer of this variant remains uncertain; however, it was Nicolaus Scholl who first published his own compositions under this title in 1819 or in 1820, and most likely formed the currently known form of this song.
 He was the conductor of the 32nd Regiment of the Army of the Habsburg Monarchy that consisted of mostly Hungarians and was led by Nikolaus II, Esterházy at this time.
 He was surely influenced by János Bihary who reportedly played instrumental variants of the song between 1809 and 1820.